Last Updated on December 6, 2021 by tripcentral

 Understanding the entry requirements for an upcoming trip is immensely more complicated than the pre-COVID time.
-Of course, no matter where you go, upon returning to Canada, you are required to self-isolate for 14 days (at the time of writing).
+Of course, no matter where you go, upon returning to Canada, for those unvaccinated, you are required to self-isolate for 14 days.
+Fully vaccinated Canadians returning home do not need to quarantine.
 But that’s just the beginning.
 Here is a description of the various elements found in destination entry requirements.

 No Restrictions at All

 Of course, there are many places where community spread is not evident, and because Canada is coping with the pandemic relatively well, there are no arrival restrictions for Canadians at all.
 Normally we do not disclose the absence of a requirement, but we are finding it necessary today.
 We’ve begun with popular destinations that Canadian tourists visit, and we will disclose that there are currently no special entry requirements due to COVID-19.